Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 - the seller or telemarketer uses, and maintains records documenting, a process to prevent calls to any telephone number on an entity-specific Do Not Call list or the National Do Not Call Registry.
 This, provided that the latter process involves using a version of the National Registry from the FTC no more than 31 days before the date any call is made.

 - the seller, telemarketer, or someone else acting on behalf of the seller or charitable organization monitors and enforces compliance with the entity’s written Do Not Call procedures.

 - the call is a result of error.

 On June 26, 2003, the FCC announced that it was joining the FTC in creating and enforcing one National Registry.
 Together, the FTC and the FCC have jurisdiction over nearly all sales calls placed to U.S. consumers.
-Over half the states currently administer their own Do Not Call lists.
+Twelve states currently administer their own Do Not Call lists.
 Most of these states will add the numbers on their registries to the National Do Not Call Registry.
-However, the TSR does NOT preempt state law, so sellers, telemarketers, and others who do telemarketing will have to check with various states to determine what is required for compliance at the state level.
+However, the TSR does NOT preempt state law, so sellers, telemarketers, and others who engage in telemarketing will have to check with the various states to determine what is required for compliance at the state level.

 Sellers and telemarketers may call a consumer with whom a seller has an established business relationship, provided the consumer has not asked to be on the seller’s entity-specific Do Not Call list.
 The Rule states that there are two kinds of established business relationships.